 C. Arthur Yergey Memorial Library

 The Library has been endowed by the Yergey family in memory of C. Arthur Yergey, a longtime Cathedral member and Senior Warden.
-The beautiful remodeling was made possible by a generous gift from the Yergey Family.
-The library was rededicated on February 26, 2012.
+The beautiful remodeling was made possible by a generous gift from the Yergey Family and was rededicated on February 26, 2012.

 The collection numbers about 5,000 volumes.
 It comprises the Cathedral and Diocesan collections as well as the library of the former World Center for Liturgical Studies, probably the most complete liturgical collection in the Southeast.
 The comprehensive theological collection includes most versions of the Bible, commentaries, a wide selection of books related to Christianity, Judaism, World Religions, the Church Fathers, and a set of the Babylonian Talmud.
 The Circulating Collection and the Reference Collection include titles covering subjects as church history, prayer, the devotional life, spiritual healing, biographies of religious leaders, and more.

 The Yergey Library has a beautiful collection of children's books, both fiction and non-fiction, that is continually expanding.
-Middle School students will also find lots of reading in our Young Adult Collection.
-Children's Church on Sunday morning visit the Library for story time every month.
+Middle School students will also find lots to choose from in our Young Adult Collection.
+The Cathedral's Children's Ministry schedules a visit to the Library one Sunday each month for the kids in Children's Church to enjoy story time and have an opportunity to check out books.